leberhard10/RoboND-Rover-Project/Search_and_Sample_Writeup.md

 obstacle_threshed = color_thresh(image, (0, 0, 0), (160, 160, 160))
 rock_threshed = color_thresh(image, (125, 100, 0), (200, 200, 75))
 ```
 The for loop started with range(2,3) to verify the code continued to work as intended.
+The loop was altered to run with the list [0, 2].
+This was to test the obstacles next after proving the terrain still worked as intended.

 ---
 ### Autonomous Navigation and Mapping